-How to Cool a Greenhouse in High Humidity?
-8 Tried and True Methods
+How to Cool a Greenhouse in High Humidity – 8 Proven Methods

 Let’s face it, humidity-related diseases are the worst.
 You never know when you’re going to get attacked by one and once you do, there’s no going back.
 Nasty diseases like botrytis can damage your plants faster than you can imagine.

 However, there are ways you can prevent situations.
-That’s why I’ve gathered 8 different methods on how to cool a greenhouse in high humidity.
+That’s why I’ve gathered 8 different methods to reduce humidity in the greenhouse during summer.

 Apart from that, I’ll also be explaining how humidity & temperature are related and how it affects plant growth.

 So, without stretching it any further, let’s get into it-

 What is the Relationship Between Temperature and Humidity